Adults & Older Adults

 • Referrals

-Referrals are accepted through Santa Clara County Behavioral Health Services (800-704-0900), hospitals, and other service providers.
+Referrals are accepted from the Santa Clara County Behavioral Health Services Call Center (800-704-0900), other service providers, and hospitals.

 • Fees/Insurance